pantrypoints/sp/content/en/research/countries/china/xi/chapter-09f.md

 taught us that the rule of law must be relied upon to achieve long-term peace and stability in the country and the happiness and well-being of the people.
-China is a large country with a large population, vast territory, many ethnic groups and complex national conditions, and it is not easy for the Communist Party of China to govern such a large country, and it is not easy to ensure the long-term peace and stability of the country and the happy and healthy life of the people.
+China is a large country with a large population, vast territory, many ethnic groups and complex national conditions, and it is not easy for the CCP to govern such a large country, and it is not easy to ensure the long-term peace and stability of the country and the happy and healthy life of the people.
 Only by bringing the work of the party and the state into the track of rule of law, persisting in coordinating social forces, balancing social interests, regulating social relations, and regulating social behavior